PackRuble/cardoteka/README.md

 ## Advantages

 Why should I prefer to use [`cardoteka`](https://pub.dev/packages/cardoteka) instead of the original [`shared_preferences`](https://pub.dev/packages/shared_preferences)?
 The reasons are as follows:
+- 🎈 Easy data retrieval synchronously (based on pre-caching) or asynchronously using `Cardoteka` and `CardotekaAsync`.
-- 🧭 your keys and default values are stored in a systematic and organized manner.
+- 🧭 Your keys and default values are stored in a systematic and organized manner.
 You don't have to think about where to stick them.
-- 🎼 use `get` or `set` instead of a heap of `getBool`, `setDouble`, `getInt`, `getStringList`, `setString`...
-Think about the entities being stored, not how to store or retrieve them.
+- 🎼 Use `get` or `set` instead of a heap of `getBool`, `setDouble`, `getInt`, `getStringList`, `setString`...
+Think about the business logic of entities, not how to store or retrieve them.
-- 📞 update the state as soon as new data arrives in the storage.
+- 📞 Update state as soon as new data arrives in storage.
 No to code duplication - use `Watcher`.
-- 🧯 have to frequently check the value for null before saving?
+- 🧯 Have to frequently check the value for null before saving?
 Use the `getOrNull` and `setOrNull` methods and don't worry about anything!
-- 🚪 do you still need access to dynamic methods or an SP instance from the original library?
-Just add the import `package:cardoteka/access_to_sp.dart`.
+- 🚪 Do you still need access to dynamic methods or an SP instance from the original library?
+Just add the `import package:cardoteka/access_to_sp.dart`.

 ## Table of contents